capjan/CoreLib/Core/Doc/Generic.md

-﻿# Generic
+﻿# Environment

-This namespace contains classes that simplify the implementation of generic classes.
+This namespace contains classes that simplifies to obtain informations from the APP/API envrionment.

-* [TypeChecker](./Generic/TypeChecker.md) - makes it easy to restrict a generic type to a given list of supported types.
+* [AppInfo](./Environment/AppInfo.md) - provides information about the APP/API envrionment..